 The Associate Dean (Research) will consider the Expression of Interest on the basis of your eligibility to enter the postgraduate research program as well as research supervision capacity within the relevant research area.

 The Expression of Interest should be submitted at least 3 months for domestic applicants and at least 6 months for international applicants prior to the formal application closing date.
 This will allow the minimum time to assess the Expression of Interest and to make a formal application.
 Late Expressions of Interest may not be considered in time to make a formal application.

 For further enquiries, please contact Law Postgraduate Team

 A formal application should only be submitted after your Expression of Interest has been accepted.

-Please ensure all application documents are available for uploading before commencing the online application process.
+Please ensure all application Supporting documentation are available for uploading before commencing the online application process.